Pooja-Dhuri/Pooja-Dhuri/README.md

 </h3>

 <h2 align="center">
-I'm a Front-End Web Developer 💻!
+I'm a Full-Stack Developer 💻!
 </h2>

-An Aspiring Front-End Developer Proficient in HTML, CSS, JavaScript, React.
-Passionate about usability and possess working knowledge of Adobe Photoshop & Sketch.
-Looking forward to working in a product-based company.
+As a MERN stack developer Proficient in developing full-stack web applications using MongoDB, ExpressJS, ReactJS, and NodeJS.
+Have worked on various projects that involve designing and implementing complex software solutions to meet business requirements.

 ### 🤝 Connect with me: